-In a Nutshell: CarBuyingTips, a leading source on the web for information on automobile buying, leasing, and financing, helps buyers with subpar credit avoid car dealership scams.
+In a Nutshell: For our readers, CarBuyingTips offers expert advice on purchasing vehicles.
+CarBuyingTips is a leading source on the web for information on automobile buying, leasing, and financing, and helps buyers with subpar credit avoid car dealership scams.
 Jeff Ostroff, CarBuyingTips’s well-known President and CEO, offers expert advice and provides strong tools, such as free offer spreadsheets and payment calculators, that allow consumers to confidently arrive at dealerships prepared to get the best deal.
-By encouraging consumers to research prices, know their financing options, and understand the way dealers play the game, CarBuyingTips eases the pain of the car buying process.
+By encouraging consumers to research prices, know their financing options, and understand the way dealers play the game, CarBuyingTips eases the pain of the car buying process. //

 Buying a new car is challenging.
 There’s all of the haggling to look forward to, and once a price is negotiated, you have to face the financing monster.
 This is especially daunting for people with less than ideal credit standings.